waigo/waigo/README.md

 ## View objects

-We wish to send model data back to the user we may want to first modify it, e.g. format dates, remove parts of the data that the client does not need to see in the given context, etc. Waigo introduces the concept of _view objects_ to support such functionality.
+When sending model data back to the user we may want to first modify it, e.g. format dates, remove parts of the data that the client does not need to see in the given context, etc. Waigo introduces the concept of _view objects_ to support such functionality.

-A view object is a plain Javascript object of key-value pairs with can be rendered to a view.
-The `render()` method provided by the output formats middleware (see above) checks your passed-in template attributes to see if view objects can be generated for them.
+A view object is simply a plain Javascript object of key-value pairs which can be rendered.
+The `render()` method provided by the [output formats](#views) middleware checks the passed-in template attributes to see if view objects can be generated for them.
 An object can generate a view object representation of itself if it implements the `HasViewObject` mixin (see `support/mixins.js`).
 Applying this mixin to a class requires you to implement a `toViewObject()` generator function for that class.
-This function takes a single argument - the context for the current request, allowing you to tailor the view object representation to output according to each individual request.
+This function takes a single argument - the context for the current request, allowing you to tailor the view object representation according to each individual request.

-For example, let's say we have a model instance which we holds data wish to send to the client:
+For example, let's say we have a model instance which holds data wish to send to the client:

 ```javascript
 var waigo = require('waigo'),